pivotal/docs-tap/integrations/spring.hbs.md

 This topic describes steps to migrate Spring applications to Tanzu Application Platform from Tanzu Application Service or Azure Spring Apps.

-## <a id="prereqs"></a> Prerequisites
+## <a id="prereqs"></a> Prerequisite

 If your applications are currently using Spring Cloud Configuration Service or Spring Cloud Service Registry,
 [install the Application Configuration Service](../application-configuration-service/install-app-config-service.hbs.md) optional package.

-## <a id="service-to-service"></a> Managing Service-to-Service Communication
+## <a id="service-to-service"></a> Manage Service-to-Service Communication

 In some cases, Spring applications running on Tanzu Application Service rely on Spring Cloud Services for service registration and discovery.
 For more information, see the
 [Spring Cloud Services documentation](https://docs.vmware.com/en/Spring-Cloud-Services-for-VMware-Tanzu/index.html).

-Because this service is not available in Tanzu Application Platform, we recommend the following steps to inject configuration into your application that will disable the Spring Cloud DiscoveryClient and provide the necessary connection information to allow applications to reach each other via Kubernetes internal networking.
+This service is not available in Tanzu Application Platform.
+A workaround is to inject configuration into your application that deactivates the Spring Cloud DiscoveryClient and provides the necessary connection information to allow applications to reach each other through Kubernetes internal networking.

-The steps below illustrate how to make the [Greeting](https://github.com/spring-cloud-services-samples/greeting) Spring Cloud Services sample application run on Tanzu Application Platform.
+The following sections illustrate how to make the [Greeting](https://github.com/spring-cloud-services-samples/greeting) Spring Cloud Services sample application run on Tanzu Application Platform.

-### <a id="properties-file"></a> Create a properties file in your Configuration Repository
+### <a id="properties-file"></a> Create a properties file in your configuration repository

 In a Git repository that will be reachable from your Run cluster, create a `greeter-dev.yaml` file as
 follows: